-Configuration Error Message Additional Information A RADIUS server entry points at this access point but the shared secret does not match that of the Embedded Authentication Server.
-The Default Secret Key for the EAS does not match the secret key value in the RADIUS Server List.
-For help, see "Enabling the EAS" on page 168.
-A RADIUS server entry points at this access point but the UDP port number does not match that of the Embedded Authentication Server.
-The UDP port number in the EAS does not match the port number entered in the RADIUS Server List.
-For help, see "Enabling the EAS" on page 168.
-A secure service set is available, but wireless hops are allowed on an insecure service set.
+Configuration Error Message Additional Information A secure service set is available, but wireless hops are allowed on an insecure service set.
 A username/password entry in the RADIUS database has a password but no username.
 A username/password entry in the RADIUS database has a username but no password.
 All SSID values must be unique per physical radio.
 While configuring multiple service sets, you did not specify a unique SSID (network name) for each service set.
-For help, see "Configuring the 802.11g Radio" on page 76 or "Configuring the 802.11a Radio" on page 92.
+For help, see "Configuring the 802.11g Radio" on page 76.
 An entry in the RADIUS server list is using a default secret key.
 Intermec recommends that you change the secret key from the default for security reasons.
 At least one 802.1x supplicant protocol must be enabled.
 Matching WEP keys will merge VLAN multicast.
 No RADIUS servers have been configured for 802.1x authentication.
 Click the message and check the 802.1x check box for at least one server in the RADIUS Server List.
 No RADIUS servers have been configured for ACL authorization.
 Click the message and check the ACL check box for at least one server in the RADIUS Server List.
 No RADIUS servers have been configured for login authorization.
 Click the message and check the Login check box for at least one server in the RADIUS Server List.
 The 802.1x username and password have not been changed from their default values.
 The access point is set to originate IP tunnels but no there are no tunnel IP addresses.
 On the IP Tunnels screen, Mode is set to Originate if Root , but no IP addresses have been added to the IP Addresses screen.
 Either change the mode or add some addresses.
-For help, see "Configuring IP Tunnels" on page 116 and "Configuring the IP Address List" on page 117.
+For help, see "Configuring IP Tunnels" on page 102 and "Configuring the IP Address List" on page 103.
+The address range for the DHCP server is invalid.
+On the TCP/IP Settings > DHCP Server Setup screen, the Low Address and High Address are not set correctly.
+For help, see the DHCP Server Setup Parameter Descriptions table on page 56.